ORDER NOW AT

 - Wood pellets aren’t just for our pellet grills, you can add your favorite flavored wood pellets to get extra flavor

 - How hard is it to assemble the Kong?
 You don’t need a giant manual or to be a mechanical engineer to assemble a Kong Kamado Smoker Grill.
 It’s only a matter of attaching some wheels and side tables.
-We have a video that walks you through step by step, check it out here.
+We have a video that walks you through how to assemble the Kong.

 - How do I season my Kong?
 The charcoal will heat up and should be allowed to remain red hot for at least 30 minutes before you use your Kong for the first time.
 Leave the coals in position once they are lit, don’t try to turn or stoke them; this will ensure a more uniform and efficient burn.

 - Where do I get replacement parts for the Kong?
-Replacement parts for the Kong can be purchased here.
+Replacement parts for the Kong can be purchased from our online store.

 - How do I remove the ash that’s in the bottom of the Kong?
 Open the grill’s bottom vent and use the ash tool to rake out the remaining ashes.
 If you’re using natural lump charcoal, you’ll need to do this after about 8 to 10 uses (a big buildup of ash will reduce airflow and impact the grill’s heating properties).